13 Signs You're Worried About Your Relationship For No Reason & Everything Is Actually OK

 4. Work Has Been Getting In The Way

 If your partner is suddenly logging a few extra hours at work, you might assume something's up — especially if you've been burned in the past.
-But spiritual counselor Davida Rappaport suggests slowing down and taking a moment to look at things for what they really are.
+But, as spiritual counselor and relationship expert Davida Rappaport tells Bustle, it can help to slow down and take a moment to look at things for what they really are.

-It's totally normal for couples to leave that honeymoon phase and get back into the swing of things.
-So if you partner is out more often, save yourself the drama, and don't assume the worst.
+It's totally normal for couples to leave the honeymoon phase and get back into the swing of things, including working later hours or taking on projects.
+So if your partner is out more often, spare yourself the worry, and don't immediately assume the worst.

 5. You've Been Arguing About The Same Thing Over And Over Again